beyondessential/tamanu/docs/models.md

 Models implementations can be found in: `packages/shared-src/src/models`

-### AdministeredVaccines
+### AdministeredVaccine

-AdministeredVaccine represents a vaccination a patient has recieved.
+A vaccination a patient has recieved.
 The specific vaccine is represented in the ScheduledVaccine relationship.

 ### Attachment

-TODO
+Metadata for an attached document (for eg an image or a pdf).
+Actual attachment data is not synced; data should be fetched over an internet connection from the sync server (though the data column in this table can be used as a local cache).

 ### Discharge

-TODO
+Details of a discharge from a hospital admission.
+Most encounter types are closed by simply setting an endDate, this model is simply to attach additional discharge information.

 ### Encounter